-- B. Executive Summary.
+- A. Letter or Introduction.
+Displays a public letter from Tribal leader(s), governing body, or health director with signature(s), approval statement(s), and date(s). - B. Executive Summary.
 Provides a brief 1-3 page summary of the process and major components of the plan. - C. Summary of the Strategic Planning Process.
-Describes the strategic planning process including: - A description of strategic planning participants.
-If not included in the plan, a list of individuals and their titles should be available as documentation.
+Describes the strategic planning process including: - A description of strategic planning participants. - If not included in the plan, a list of individuals and their titles should be available as documentation.
 Examples of documentation include meeting minutes, Strategic Planning Committee membership report, or other formal listing of participants. - Summary or overview of the strategic planning process, including the number of meetings and the duration of the planning process. - Description of the methods used for the review of major elements by stakeholders. - Description of the steps in the planning process such as the SWOT, environmental scan and stakeholder analysis. - D. Vision, Mission, and Values Statements.
 Defines each of the adopted statements. - E. Summary of SWOT and Environmental Scan Results.
-The analysis of the THD's strengths and weaknesses and external trends, events, or other factors that may impact community health or the health department. - F. Summary of Strategic Priorities.
+The analysis of the TPHD's strengths and weaknesses and external trends, events, or other factors that may impact community health or the health department. - F. Summary of Strategic Priorities.
 Provides a description and explanation of the strategic issues selected, with the rationale for selecting. - G. Goals and Objectives.
 Includes all organizational goals and objectives with measurable and time-framed targets. - H. Linkages with the CHIP and QI Plan.
-Includes the THD's responsibilities for implementing the elements of the CHIP and linkage to some of the QI plan components. - I. Putting the Plan in Action.
+Includes the TPHD's responsibilities for implementing the elements of the CHIP and linkage to some of the QI plan components. - I. Putting the Plan in Action.
 Describes how the plan will be used and monitored. - J. Appendices.
-Contains all supporting documentation, such as the required documentation for PHAB, which includes:
+Contains all supporting documentation, such as the required documentation for PHAB, which includes: - Annual reports of progress towards goals and objectives in the plan, including monitoring and conclusions on progress toward meeting targets.